michalciurus/michalciurus.github.io/_posts/2016-11-28-mvvm-state-manage.md

 Ok, we have all these tools, we're aware of all the dangers.
 Let's think now how to use it best to create a clear and safe API.
 Let's use MVVM as the context.

 There are many approaches to writing an RxSwift API.
 My approach is: I use RxSwift as a very cool observer pattern, for managing async tasks and make use of it's awesome operators.
 I [do not strive to go *100% clean, declarative* RxSwfit](https://github.com/ReactiveX/RxSwift/issues/487).
+I've tried that and lost many valuable hours trying to connect the declarative and imperative world.

 Here are some tips I've learned over the time I'm using RxSwift.